 66. CoverageBook

-This is a simple tool that lets you create an amazing presentation, with metrics you can evaluate.
-Moreover, its interface will help you save time, possibly days’ worth of your resources and time.
+This tool lets you create an amazing presentation, with metrics you can evaluate.
+Moreover, its interface will help you save time creating your presentation.

 Pricing: Plans start at $99 per month with a free trial